libriscv/libriscv/README.md

 ### Embedded libtcc

 When binary translation is enabled, the option `RISCV_LIBTCC` is also available. libtcc will be embedded in the RISC-V emulator and used as a JIT-compiler.
 The `libtcc-dev` package will be required for building.
-It will give a handsome 25-100% performance boost.
+It will give a handsome 25-100% performance boost compared to interpreting RISC-V.

+If you are seeing the error `tcc: error: file 'libtcc1.a' not found`, you can change to using the distro package instead by enabling `RISCV_LIBTCC_DISTRO_PACKAGE`, where `libtcc1.a` is pre-installed.
+Otherwise, the CMake build scripts produces `libtcc1.a` and puts it at the root of the build folder.
+So, a very common solution to the error is to just create a link: `ln -fs build/libtcc1.a .`.
+It is a run-time dependency.

 ### Experimental multiprocessing